ZikangXiong/ToyRLAlgorithms/README.md

 ![code-grade](https://www.code-inspector.com/project/19281/status/svg)
 ![logo](assets/logo.png)

 A collection of pytorch implementation of basic reinforcement learning algorithms.
-This repository aims to provide readable code and help understand the details and small ticks used in reinforcement learning algorithms.
+This repository aims to provide readable code and help understand the details and small tricks used in reinforcement learning algorithms.
 The implementation is not suitable for any production environment or large scale experiments.

 If you are looking for take-and-use code, these repositories will be helpful.